liamdoan/taxi-booking/README.md

 (On-going) beta version of a car/taxi booking app built with NextJS, Tailwind, MapLibre for map, and MongoDB for database.
 Traveling route, price calculation are handled and displayed after user's selection.
-This project is initially for specific event, which is suitable for events that have their own cars/cabs to transport guests and attendees.
+This project is initially for private event, which is suitable for those having their own cars/cabs to transport guests and attendees.

 The project has 2 separate view: